-The Interface Management window appears (see Figure 4-1), displaying a graphical representation of the front of the SA 600.
-When you move the mouse pointer over this graphic, callouts appear indicating when the pointer is located over the system, a slot, POD, or port, or one of the power supplies.
+The Interface Management window appears (see Figure 4-1), displaying a graphical representation of the front of the SA 100.
+When you move the mouse pointer over this graphic, callouts appear indicating when the pointer is located over the system, a slot, a POD, and/or a port.
 Double-click the mouse while a callout appears to select the indicated slot, POD, and/or port.